TIME Formula in Excel

-- Consider the screenshot below to see the Formula of TIME option under the Date & Time Function in Excel menu.
+- Consider the screenshot below to see the formula of the TIME option under the DATE and TIME function in the Excel menu.

 How to Use TIME in Excel Sheet?

-In the above screenshot, you can see that 3 columns have been included, i.e. D, E, and F. These columns have different formats that show the results generated from the TIME function.
+The above screenshot shows that three columns have been included: D, E, and F. These columns have different formats that offer the results generated from the TIME function.
 Consider the following points for better understanding.

-- Column D cells are formatted with the General format so that the result from the TIME function in decimal values is displayed.
+- The column D cells are formatted with the “General” format to display the result from the TIME function in decimal values.

-- Column E cells are formatted with h:mm AM/PM default format.
-This is how excel automatically formats the results once you enter the TIME formula.
+- The column E cells are formatted with the default h:mm AM/PM format.
+It is how Excel automatically formats the results once you enter the TIME formula.

-- Column F cells are formatted with h:mm:ss AM/PM custom format.
-This will help you in seeing the full hours, minutes and seconds.
+- The column F cells are formatted with h:mm:ss AM/PM custom format.
+It will help you see the full hours, minutes, and seconds.

-Now, based on the above Excel spreadsheet, let’s consider eight examples and see the TIME function return based on the syntax of the Time function.
+Based on the above Excel spreadsheet, let us consider eight examples and see the TIME function return based on the syntax.

-Consider the below screenshots of the above examples for clear understanding.
+Consider the screenshots of the above examples for a clear understanding.